 Timing: Senate passed organizing resolution on Jan.
 21

 Senate Minority Leader Chuck Schumer, D-N.Y., had been pushing for a deal up front that would include testimony from witnesses, including Trump administration officials.
-The resolution that passed delays debate on witnesses and new evidence until after days of opening statements and questioning from senators.
+The resolution that passed delayed debate on witnesses and new evidence until after days of opening statements and questioning from senators.

 Timing: Opening arguments began on Jan.
 22

 Impeachment managers from the House represent the Democrats' argument.
-The president's defense team includes White House counsel, outside attorneys and a number of Republican members of the House.
+The president's defense includes White House counsel, outside attorneys and a number of Republican members of the House.

 The Final Vote

 Timing: Feb.
 5 at 4 p.m.
 ET

 After the trial, the Senate votes on whether to convict or acquit the president on each article of impeachment.
 Convicting Trump and therefore removing him from office requires 67 votes.
 That would mean 20 Republicans would have to join Democrats in the effort — a highly unlikely prospect.

 Acquitting Trump of the charges or dismissing the charges, however, takes only 51 votes.
 This is the most likely outcome in the Republican-controlled Senate.